 - 1) Site surveys of the RPA were undertaken by representatives from Kane, McKenna and Associates, Inc., supplemented with photographic analysis of the sites.
 Site surveys were completed for each parcel of land within the proposed RPA. - 2) KMA conducted evaluations of exterior structures and associated site improvements, noting such conditions as overcrowding and obsolescence.
-Additionally, KMA reviewed the following data: 2005-2010 tax information from Winnebago County, Sidwell parcel tax maps, aerial photos, site data, local history (including discussions with City staff), and an evaluation of area-wide factors that have affected the area's development (e.g., lack of community planning, deleterious land-use and layout, etc.). - 3) Existing structures and site conditions were initially surveyed only in the context of checking, to the best and most reasonable extent available, TIF Act factors applicable to specific structures and site conditions of the parcels. - 4) The RPA was examined to assess the applicability of the different factors required for qualification as a TIF district.
-Examination was made by reviewing the information and determining how each measured when evaluated against the relevant factors.
-The RPA was evaluated to determine the applicability of the thirteen (13) different factors, as defined under the Act, which would qualify the area as a TIF district.
+Additionally, KMA reviewed the following data: 2007-2012 tax information from Winnebago County, Sidwell parcel tax maps, aerial photos, site data, local history (including discussions with City staff), and an evaluation of area-wide factors that have affected the area's development (e.g., lack of community planning, deleterious land-use and layout, etc.). - 3) Existing structures and site conditions were initially surveyed only in the context of checking, to the best and most reasonable extent available, TIF Act factors applicable to specific structures and site conditions of the parcels. - 4) The RPA was examined to assess the applicability of the different factors required for qualification as a TIF district.
+KMA reviewed information on specific parcels and area-wide factors and compared it with the relevant statutory factors.
+Specifically, the RPA was evaluated to determine the applicability of the thirteen (13) different factors, as defined under the Act, which would qualify the area as a TIF district.